 In November 2017 Helen Steel intervened to stop the bullying of two women who had been distributing leaflets about the GRA reforms at the Anarchist Bookfair and who were surrounded and being threatened by trans-activists.
 Half an hour later, she was surrounded for over an hour by a group of around 30 trans-activists who shouted misogynistic abuse including ‘ugly terf’, ‘fucking terf scum’, ‘bitch’, ‘fascist’ and more.

 In March 2018 Paula Lamont was violently and verbally abused and intimidated by a group of people shouting “Terf Terf Terf” and “Get her out of here, she’s a Terf”.
 Police intervened.
 It is believed that the attack was connected with her being recognised as having attended a meeting about the planned changes to the GRA held by A Woman’s Place UK (WPUK) in London on February 27.
 Paula said “What upset me most about the incident is, out of the very big crowd which surrounded me and witnessed a completely one-sided and unprovoked attack, not one person felt inclined to intervene.
 It was a really shocking example of mob mentality.
 At no point did I say or do anything which could have been construed as aggressive or offensive.”
 This alarming incident highlights not only that individual women now take personal risks to access information about the changes that will impact them.
 It also shows how others are either too scare or simply unwilling to intervene and stand up for the rights of women to participate.
-The footage of the incident is now available to view here.
+Watch the incident for yourself.

 There are also many examples of violence happening outside the UK.
 Approximately 30 Transactivists vandalised, destroyed books and harassed feminists at the opening of the volunteer-run Vancouver Women’s Library.
 The walls were spray painted with the words ‘NO TERFS’.
 Despite protester’s claims that the library is “trans- and sex-worker exclusionary” it is neither and the library’s website states “We welcome all women, regardless of creed, class, gender, race, sexuality.”
 The protesters demanded that 20 feminist books be banned from the library.